Information about Northallerton library including contact details and services offered.

 - changing place

-- 'communicate in print' software available on one computer
+- 'communicate in print' software available on one computer (currently not available)

 - baby changing

 - free online access to Ancestry.com, Find My Past, the British Newspaper Archive and Access to Research

 - free wi-fi

 - help and support using IT

 - internet and computer access

 - meeting rooms available for hire (currently not available)